nrwl/nx/docs/shared/packages/linter/dependency-checks.md

 # Dependency Checks rule

-The `@nx/dependency-checks` ESLint rule enables you to discover mismatches between dependencies specified in a project's `package.json` and the dependencies that your project actually depends on.
-If your project is using for example `axios`, but the `package.json` does not specify it as a dependency, your library might not work correctly.
+The `@nx/dependency-checks` ESLint rule enables you to discover mismatches between dependencies specified in a project's `package.json` and the dependencies that your project depends on.
+If your project is using, for example, the `axios`, but the `package.json` does not specify it as a dependency, your library might not work correctly.
 This rule helps catch these problems before your users do.

 The rule uses the project graph to collect all the dependencies of your project, based on the input of your `build` target.
-It will filter out all the dependencies marked as `devDependencies` in your root `package.json` to ensures dependencies of your compilation pipelines (e.g. dependencies of `webpack.config` or `vite.config`) or test setups are not included in the expected list.
+It will filter out all the dependencies marked as `devDependencies` in your root `package.json` to ensure dependencies of your compilation pipelines (e.g. dependencies of `webpack.config` or `vite.config`) or test setups are not included in the expected list.

-We use versions of the installed packages when checking whether the version specifier in `package.json` is correct.
-The reason behind this, is that this is the only version for which we can "guarantee" that things work and were tested.
+We use the version numbers of the installed packages when checking whether the version specifier in `package.json` is correct.
+We do this because this is the only version for which we can "guarantee" that things work and were tested.
 If you specify a range outside of that version, that would mean that you are shipping potentially untested code.

 ## Usage